 I’ve been taking my oldest son, Gavin, to the gym since the beginning of November.
 He’s 13-years old.
 He loves basketball but he’s undersized at 4’11”.
 He’s also under-powered.
 Truth is he’s never been a big fan of anything resembling hard work.
 His aspirations are aggressive: Become a starter, play college ball at MSU and possibly professional ball.
 BIG goals but a lack of commitment to the process I call doing hard things.
 I should also mention the class he’s coming up with is stacked with athletes and full of the usual school sport cliques…

-Utilizing my trademark straight-forward approach to coaching: Gavin and I have had some very honest conversations this year.
-Each conversation has contained the following introduction: Gavin, what I am about to share is predicated upon my belief you still want to be a starter in high school, play at MSU and possibly professional ball.
-Before we begin, could you confirm this to be accurate.
-He confirmed.
+Gavin and I have had some very honest conversations this year.
+They begin something like this: Gavin, what I am about to share is based on a belief you still want to be a starter in high school, play at MSU and possibly professional ball.
+Before we begin, can you confirm this to be accurate.
+He confirms without hesitation.
 He seems to know what he wants.
-I proceeded to be direct, supportive and honest:
+We continue.

 That was a couple of months ago…